awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-status.md

 ## Check core device component status<a name="check-core-device-component-status"></a>

 You can check the status, such as lifecycle state, of the software components on a core device\.
-For more information about component lifecycle states, see [Manage AWS IoT Greengrass components](manage-components.md)\.
+For more information about component lifecycle states, see [Develop AWS IoT Greengrass components](develop-greengrass-components.md)\.

 **To check the status of components on a core device \(AWS CLI\)**
 + Run the following command to retrieve the status of the components on a core device\.
 Replace *coreDeviceName* with the name of the core device to query\.